tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 ![](full_files/figure-commonmark/fig-delosh-extrap-1.png)

-Figure 10: The generalization patterns of human particpiants observed in DeLosh et al. (1997) (reproduced from Figure 3 in their manuscript).
+Figure 10: The generalization patterns of human participants observed in DeLosh et al. (1997) (reproduced from Figure 3 in their manuscript).
 Dots represent the average responses of human participants, and solid lines represent the true functions.
 The dashed vertical lines indicate